dseguy/changedBehavior/errormessages.rst

     * :ref:`Cannot access offset of type string on string <array-usage-with-string-initialisation>`
     * :ref:`Enum case value must be compile-time evaluatable <backed-enum-values-needed-to-compile>`
     * :ref:`Trying to access array offset on %s <null-used-as-array>`
+    * :ref:`Accessing static trait property %s::%s is deprecated, it should only be accessed on a class using the trait <accessing-directly-properties-in-trait>`
     * :ref:`Argument #1 ($num) must be of type int|float, GMP given <ceil()-strict-mode>`
     * :ref:`First argument of class_alias() must be a name of user defined class <class_alias()-works-on-internal-classes>`
     * :ref:`Cannot use ::class with dynamic class name <::class-on-object>`